null

 Cut and Shape

-The diamond is a perfect heart, fancy-cut gemstone.
+The diamond is a perfect heart, a fancy-cut gemstone.
 It’s this combination that gives it its immense glittering effect.

 Clarity

 Purple and red diamonds are considered the rarest.
-And due to their exquisite colors, these diamonds also come with quite hefty price tags.
-Another thing worth noting is that most purple and red diamonds tend to occur in smaller weights, typically, below 5 carats.
+And due to their exquisite colors, these diamonds come with quite hefty price tags.
+Another thing worth noting is that most purple and red diamonds tend to occur in smaller weights, typically below 5 carats.
 But unlike other rare purple diamonds, the Royal Purple Heart Diamond appears to be an exception to that rule.
-The diamond’s 7.34 carats not only gives it the distinction of the largest gem-quality purple diamond available.
+The diamond’s 7.34 carats not only give it the distinction of being the largest gem-quality purple diamond available.
 It also means the gemstone is quite a spectacle in terms of fire and brilliance.
 As you may already know, a diamond’s light-handling properties improve with an increase in carat weight.

 The Royal Purple Heart Diamond is classified under what’s known as plastically deformed type IIa diamonds.
 To better understand this, let’s briefly highlight how diamonds occur.

 During the formation of diamond crystals underneath the earth’s surface, certain other atoms are incorporated into their structures as impurities.
 The two most common ones are Nitrogen and Boron.
-Nitrogen is the most prevalent impurity in diamond crystals, with a presence in about 98% of all natural diamonds.
+Nitrogen is the most prevalent impurity in diamond crystals, in about 98% of all natural diamonds.
 Diamonds that contain traces of nitrogen tend to appear yellow.
 Such diamonds are known as Type I diamonds.
 The intensity of the yellow color depends on the concentration of nitrogen impurities in the crystal.

 However, some Type IIa diamonds may have been subjected to plastic deformation of their crystal structures.
-That often results from the bending and twisting of the tetrahedral units within the crystal.
+That often results from the bending and twisting the tetrahedral units within the crystal.
 The deformed areas within the crystal can absorb light across various regions of the spectrum.
 As a result, the light is reflected in the stone as rare fancy colors.
 The colors in this category include red, orange, brown, pink, and purple.

 Fun Facts